ivanceras/keywordSQL/README.md

 [![Build Status](https://api.travis-ci.org/ivanceras/keywordSQL.svg)](https://travis-ci.org/ivanceras/keywordSQL)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.ivanceras/keywordSQL/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.ivanceras/keywordSQL)

-I list down all the keywords of Major Database vendors and convert then into methods in a class.
+I list down all the keywords of Major Database vendors and [convert](https://github.com/ivanceras/keywordSQL/blob/master/src/main/java/com/ivanceras/keyword/sql/generator/KeywordGenerator.java) them into methods in a class.
 Now you can call these methods as though you are writing a series of texts in a Stringbuilder.

-#How much complexity of SQL statements I can write?
+##How much complexity of SQL statements I can write?
 * As complex as you want it to get.

 Example: List down products that is sold by somebody that is within 5 k.m from me.